 • Buffer (plan for surprises)

-A practical approach is to allocate a 20–30% buffer for things you didn’t predict (a late check-in fee, a last-minute day trip, a weather swap).
-It’s like packing light—you’re leaving room for spontaneity instead of stuffing the whole bag with assumptions.
+A practical move is to set aside a 20–30% buffer for costs you didn’t expect, such as a late check-in fee, a last-minute day trip, or a weather-related change of plans.
+It works a bit like packing light: you’re leaving room for flexibility instead of filling every inch with assumptions.

-Track patterns from past trips too.
-If you always overspend on “just one more” paid attraction, you can address it up front by limiting paid entries to a set number per day or per leg.
+It also helps to look back at past trips.
+If you always overspend on “just one more” paid attraction, address that before you go by limiting paid entries to a set number per day or per leg.

 Example scenario: $2,000 for a solo two-week Europe trip

 Imagine a solo traveler planning two weeks with a total budget of $2,000.
-If they prioritize cultural immersion over constant ticketed attractions, they might do:
+If they care more about cultural immersion than nonstop ticketed attractions, they might choose:

 • Free or low-cost walking tours